apache/incubator-weex-site/source/guide/front-end-frameworks.md

 ## Front-end Frameworks in Weex

 Front-end technologies seem flourishing and productive.
-Using front-end frameworks in production is a good way to manage apps wr. industry. collaborate, maintainable.
+Using front-end frameworks in production is a good way to write maintainable apps.

 However, **Weex is not a front-end framework**.
 Indeed, front-end frameworks are just the syntax layer or DSL (Domain-specific Language) of Weex, they are decoupled from native render engines.
 In another word, Weex does not relay on any specific front-end frameworks, with the evolution of technology, Weex can integrate more widely used front-end frameworks as well.